Sing music theatre workshop

 You do not need to sight-read music, but you must be able to independently learn new repertoire on a regular basis, and be confident singing in front of the class therefore a general understanding of musical notation is required.

 To be able to follow written and verbal instructions in English and engage in class discussions.

 If you are new to City Lit singing classes, please take a moment to read our blog: Choosing a singing class at City lit which lists our full sequence of singing classes.
 You could also contact the music department for further advice: email@example.com.

 How will I be taught, and will there be any work outside the class?

-There may be class songs chosen by the tutor but you will also be expected to choose your own repertoire from a specified period/topic focus.
+You can select your own repertoire from a specified period/topic focus with guidance from the tutor and there may be class songs in addition to individual repertoire.
 You will need to work on your repertoire at home and daily practice is essential for progress.

 Are there any other costs?
 Is there anything I need to bring?

 Note book and pencil, sheet music as required and perhaps a course book if required.
 You are encouraged to acquire copies of music you are singing during the year.
 Music may be purchased new or second-hand and/or borrowed from local libraries.
 Westminster Central Music Library (Victoria) and the Barbican Music Library have very comprehensive collections.
 Suitable scores may also be available from http://imslp.org/.
 Materials provided by the tutor will also be made available on Google Classroom.